 Top 10 outdoor activities in London this summer

 Yes, British Summer Time has officially begun, and, despite no guaranteed sun, it's time for Londoners to step outside.
-Whilst the capital's museums still offer some of the world's best exhibitions (and are perfect respite from the inevitable summer rain), London's offering more than few fantastic outdoor activities to take part in.
+Whilst the capital's museums still offer some of the world's best exhibitions (and are perfect respite from the inevitable summer rain), London's offering a whole heap of fantastic outdoor activities to take part in.

 Fun in the sun: 10 great things to do outdoors